James Wilkinson: Betrayal of Wayne

 When the United States government reorganized the Army as the Legion of the United States, President George Washington was faced with the decision of whom to name as its commanding general.
 The two major candidates for this promotion were Wilkinson and Anthony Wayne.
 In the end, the cabinet chose Wayne due to Wilkinson's suspected involvement with the Spanish government.
-The cabinet promoted Wilkinson to brigadier general as consolation, since the President was aware of Wilkinson's fragile ego.
+The cabinet promoted Wilkinson to brigadier general as consolation, since the president was aware of Wilkinson's fragile ego.

 Wilkinson developed a jealousy of Wayne, but he maintained an ostensible respect toward the general.
 Throughout the Ohio campaign, Wilkinson secretly tried to undermine him.
-Wilkinson wrote anonymous negative letters to local newspapers about Wayne and spent years writing negative letters to politicians in D.C.
+Wilkinson wrote anonymous negative letters to local newspapers about Wayne and spent years writing negative letters to politicians in Washington, D.C.
+Wilkinson also urged contractors not to perform, in the hope that Wayne's campaign would fail and that he would be appointed to replace Wayne.
 Wilkinson's refusal of an invitation to Wayne's Christmas party also created suspicion.
 Wayne eventually developed a full-fledged hatred for Wilkinson, after receiving a tip from Henry Knox.
 In August 1794, Wayne had led the Legion against the Indians in the Battle of Fallen Timbers; the battle was a significant victory for the United States, yet Wilkinson had criticized Wayne's actions during the battle, simply to antagonize him.

 Wilkinson proceeded to file formal complaints against Wayne and his decisions to President Washington.
 Upon finding out about the complaints against him, Wayne decided to launch an investigation into Wilkinson's history with the Spanish.
-During all of this time, Wilkinson had renewed his secret alliance with the Spanish government (through the Governor of Louisiana Francisco Luis Héctor de Carondelet), alerting them to the actions of both the US and the French occupancy in North America.
-When Spanish couriers were intercepted carrying payments for Wilkinson, Wayne's suspicions were confirmed and he attempted to court martial Wilkinson for his treachery.
+During all of this time, Wilkinson had renewed his secret alliance with the Spanish government (through the Governor of Louisiana, Francisco Luis Héctor de Carondelet), alerting them to the actions of both the U.S. and the French occupancy in North America.
+When Spanish couriers were intercepted carrying payments for Wilkinson, Wayne's suspicions were confirmed, and he attempted to court-martial Wilkinson for his treachery.
 However, Wayne developed a stomach ulcer and died on December 15, 1796; there was no court-martial.
 Instead, Wilkinson began his first tenure as Senior Officer of the Army, which lasted for about a year and a half.
 He continued to pass on intelligence to the Spanish in return for large sums in gold, but most of his information was of little value.
+Wilkinson claimed credit for undermining George Rogers Clark's plan to become "Major General in the Armies of France and Commander-in-chief of the French Revolutionary Legion on the Mississippi River" and for preventing supplies from being shipped down the Ohio River.
+He submitted receipts of $8,640 to the Spanish governor Carondelet for his efforts.